“What is an AI agent?”

 Why This Matters

 Most people focus on one component and ignore the rest.
+The result is a system that looks capable but fails in practice.

 It’s like building a car with a powerful engine but bicycle wheels.
 Individual parts might be great, but the system doesn’t work.